 Windows Defender, popularly referred to as Microsoft Defender, is your PC’s first line of defense.
 This free feature comes with your Windows OS and requires no additional manual downloads, tweaks, or setting up.
 Although it is pretty good at catching some basic threats, Windows Defender has been known to detect false positives at times.
 This can be somewhat of an inconvenience.

 For that reason, knowing how to disable Windows Defender is important.
 But you will want it back on at some point.
-In this entry, we will teach you how to disable Windows Defender, turn it back on, and you will learn some cool tips about it, in general.
+In this article, we will teach you how to disable Windows Defender, turn it back on, and you will learn some cool tips about it, in general.

 How to Turn Off Windows Defender

 Not all people are okay with being protected by Microsoft Defender.
 Some have found better alternatives and do not want to encounter false positives all the time.
 Others work in internet security and might want to test certain malware protocols, for which they need the Windows’ proprietary firewall and antivirus software turned off.

 Whichever the case, you might want the Microsoft Defender feature turned off – temporarily or permanently.
 Luckily, you can turn it off both permanently and temporarily, if you so wish.
 Here is how to do it.

 Chances are that you are one of the people who want the feature disabled temporarily.
 You might want to let a false positive through, for whatever reason.
 This is best done through the Windows Security app, where the most apparent Microsoft Defender settings are located.

 - Now, type “Windows Security” and open it.